koluris/ZEPHYRUS-M15-GU502-OpenCore/README.md

 Attempt to Hackintosh a 15" ASUS laptop

 ### Overall
-Stable, robust, but excessive noise fan even on Idle.
+Stable, robust, but fan noise is audible even on Idle.

 ### Specifications
 * Processor: Core i7-10750H 2.6GHz (Turbo Boost up to 5.0GHz)